PINAR DEL RIO

 The primary mission of this site is to provide a venue for our authors to express their opinions; as a result we always reserve the right to get in the last word.
 Comments are complementary to this site not vital to it.

-You always have the option of emailing your comments if you want to have a serious discussion, off of the record.
+You always have the option of emailing your comments if you want to have a serious discussion, off the record.